 - The crash was unrelated to drugs or alcohol.
 You can make the claim that drugs and alcohol did not contribute to the crash and that other outside factors led to the accident.

 Not all of these defenses will be permitted in South Carolina courts, which is why you should always speak with a criminal defense attorney when charged with a DUI offense.
+Your attorney’s job is to launch a full investigation into your case and determine whether any of your rights were violated.
+Our legal team also works to reduce your charges or have them dropped altogether.
+We also consider alternative sentencing programs and applications to have your license restored.

 Tom Holland previously served as the General Counsel for the Lancaster County Sheriff’s Office, the City Solicitor for the City of Lancaster, and as a Special Assistant United States Attorney for the Sixth Circuit Solicitor’s Office.
 He is a single father, and through his own divorce gained valuable insight he now uses to provide Fort Mill and Rock Hill, SC families with the best representation.
 Learn more about Tom Holland.